SmokinCaterpillar/pypet/README.md

 By the way, in case you use the python package manager ``pip`` you can list all installed packages with ``pip freeze``.

-Next, simply install *pypet* via ``pip install pypet``
+Simply install *pypet* via ``pip install pypet``

-**Or**

-The package release can also be found on https://pypi.python.org/pypi/pypet.
-Download, unpack and ``python setup.py install`` it.
+The package release can also be found on https://pypi.org/project/pypet/.

-**Or**

-In case you use **Windows**, you have to download the tar file from https://pypi.python.org/pypi/pypet and unzip it.
-Next, open a windows terminal and navigate to your unpacked *pypet* files to the folder containing the `setup.py` file.
-As above run from the terminal ``python setup.py install``.

 ## Documentation and Support

-Documentation can be found on http://pypet.readthedocs.org/.
+Documentation can be found on https://pypet.readthedocs.io/.

 If you have any further questions feel free to contact me at **robert.meyer (at) alcemy.tech**.